 Read about their 2015-2016 campaign: Missing Pages of our History, in which ALLY youth were victorious in getting the Portland Public Schools School Board to vote unanimously for a resolution to bring ethnic studies to all PPS high schools within 4 years.

 Started in 2017, APANO’s Pacific Islander youth organizing arm focuses on social justice and seeks to address the erasure and invisibility of Pacific Islanders in the umbrella term of API (Asian Pacific Islander) through community organizing.
-ONYCS draws from new and existing Pacific Islander groups at Portland Public High Schools, with plans to move into David Douglas and Parkrose High School for the 2017-2018 school year.
+ONYCS draws from new and existing Pacific Islander groups at Portland Public High Schools.

 The parent organizing program at APANO works with API parents on empowerment and leadership development.
 Our goal is to help break down the barriers that prevent API immigrant/refugee parents from getting involved in their child’s education.
 Currently, APANO is organizing Chinese Parents in SE Portland neighborhoods and outreaching to Vietnamese Parents.